programming-notes/active-record-intro-belongs-to-association-challenge/README.md

 In this challenge we're going to explore the methods that `.belongs_to` generates.
 It's important to note that the method names are derived from the first argument passed to the `.belongs_to` method.
 In this case, we passed `:dog`.
 For a belongs_to association, this must be singular.

 What methods will we get?
-We will have both getter and setter methods for the `Dog` object; use of the getter method is demonstrated in Figure 4.
+We'll have both getter and setter methods for the `Dog` object; use of the getter method is demonstrated in Figure 4.
 The getter method is `#dog` and the setter method is `#dog=`.

 In addition to the getter and setter methods, there a few more methods that are provided when we declare that a rating belongs to a dog:  `#build_dog`, `#create_dog`, and `#create_dog!`.
-We can use these methods to make a `Dog` object to which a rating object belongs—again we'll take a look at these in this challenge.
+We can use these methods to make new `Dog` objects to which ratings should belong—again we'll take a look at these later in this challenge.

 ### Active Record Conventions
 Convention over configuration.
 Active Record provides a lot of functionality with very little code.
-In order to achieve this, we need to follow conventions.
+In order to achieve this, we need to follow its conventions.
 For example, our table names should match our class names; otherwise, Active Record doesn't work out of the box, and we have to configure it.

-The same is true for defining associations between two classes.
-Declaring  that a rating belongs to a dog as seen in Figure 3 rests upon us following convention.
+The same is true for defining associations between models.
 When we declare a belongs to association for a class, there are conventions regarding the name of the class to which the class belongs and the name of the foreign key field:

 - Active Record expects to find a class with a name matching the first argument passed to `.belongs_to`.
 In Figure 3, we passed `:dog`, so Active Record expects to find a `Dog` class.

-- Active Record expect to find a foreign key field with a name matching the first argument passed to `.belongs_to`.
+- Active Record expects to find a foreign key field with a name matching the first argument passed to `.belongs_to`.
 In Figure 3, we passed `:dog`, so Active Record expects to find a foreign key field `dog_id` on the ratings table.

 In this particular case, both of these conventions are followed, so our association works.
 If one or both of these conventions were broken, we would have to configure the association.
 In other words, we'd have to tell Active Record which class and/or foreign key field to use.